 top of page

-Her work has also been published in the Cobalt Review, The Bookends Review and in the inaugural "red issue" edition of Chroma Magazine.
-Two of her pieces, "Nymph Skin" and "No Roses in Roseville" have been shortlisted in The Writer's Union of Canada 21st Annual Short Prose Competition and Malahat Review Open Season Awards.
-In 2019, Tricycle Magazine published two of her articles online: "Emptiness and Filling Out Forms: A Practical Approach to Death" and "Prejudice and Pride: A Tibetan Buddhist practitioner asks her teacher how to take pride in one’s practice without becoming arrogant."
+Her earlier work was published in the Cobalt Review, The Bookends Review and in the inaugural "red issue" edition of Chroma Magazine.
+Two of her pieces, "Nymph Skin" and "No Roses in Roseville" have been shortlisted in The Writer's Union of Canada 21st Annual Short Prose Competition ad Malahat Review Open Season Awards.
+In 2019-2022, Tricycle Magazine published three of her articles and she plans to write more for them in the future.

-Born and raised in the US, Rena now makes her home on Galiano Island, a one-hour ferry ride from Vancouver, BC.
-As a graduate of Simon Fraser University’s The Writer’s Studio, she maintains an active presence in the local writing community and was 2016/2017 Co-host for the TWS Reading Series.
+Though born and raised in the US, Rena makes her home on Galiano Island, a one-hour ferry ride from Vancouver, BC.
+She's a 2013 graduate of Simon Fraser University’s The Writer’s Studio and in the ensuing years, has studied the world of writing and publishing, while developing her writing voice.
+She also co-hosted a popular reading series in Vancouver prior to moving to Galiano in 2020.

 In March of 2017, NAMW (National Association of Memoir Writers) featured her as member of the month.